LLM International Financial Law / Overview

 |Full-time||Part-time||Full-time distance learning||Part-time distance learning|

-- You want to develop your understanding of the current international banking sector
+- Develop your understanding of the current international banking sector.

-- You want to pursue a career in legal practice or the financial services industry
+- Pursue a career in legal practice or the financial services industry.

 UK/EU students (per annum): £9,500